 What Can I Do With an Early Childhood Education Degree?

-An early childhood education associate’s degree provides you with the skills and knowledge necessary to enter the ECE field.
-With this degree, you’ll be prepared to work with young children in many different settings, such as childcare centers, preschools, and elementary schools.
+An early childhood education associate of arts degree provides you with the skills and knowledge necessary to enter the ECE field.
+With this degree, you’ll be prepared to work with young children in many different settings, such as childcare centers and preschools.
 You’ll also be prepared to work with families in their homes and out in the community, in home-based childcare facilities, family childcare centers, and Head Start programs.

-With an AA degree in ECE from an accredited school like the University of Arizona Global Campus (UAGC), you can work in a variety of roles.
-We take a look here at these six: daycare provider, camp counselor, recreation coordinator, infant/toddler caregiver, teacher aide or assistant, and home visitor.
+With an AA degree in ECE from an accredited school like the University of Arizona Global Campus (UAGC), you can pursue a variety of roles.
+We take a look here at these four: teacher aide or assistant, educational assistant, childcare worker, and tutor.
 Learn more about each career opportunity in detail and see which one is the best fit for your career ambitions.

-Once you complete your associate’s degree in ECE, you may choose to work with young children and students in one of a variety of ways.
-Check out these six potential careers, along with their median annual salary and growth outlook:
+Once you complete your associate degree in ECE, you may choose to work with young children and students in one of a variety of ways.
+Check out these four potential careers:

-5. Teacher aide or assistant: Teacher aides and assistants work in elementary, middle, and high schools.
+1. Teacher aide or assistant: Teacher aides and assistants may work in elementary, middle, and high schools.
 They provide support to teachers by helping with lesson preparation, classroom set-up, grading, and managing student behavior.
 Teacher aides may also work one-on-one with students who need extra help or supervise students in small groups.
 Some teacher aides may have the opportunity to lead small group instruction or teach lessons if they have the necessary credentials.
-The BLS cited a median salary for teacher assistants or aides of $29,360 per year in 2021.
-There were 1,306,300 positions of this kind in 2021, and the expected rate of growth is 9%.

 After I Get an AA Degree in Early Childhood Education, Which Degree Is Next?

 For students who want to continue their education after completing an AA degree in early childhood education, there are a few different options.
 One option is to complete a bachelor’s degree in early childhood education.
-This will prepare you to work in a variety of settings, including preschools, daycare centers, and elementary schools.
+This will prepare you to work in a variety of settings, including preschools and daycare centers.
 Students who complete a BA in ECE will gain additional skills, including child development, curriculum planning, and assessment.

-Another option for students with an AA in ECE is to complete a state teaching certification program (which may or may not also require a bachelor’s degree).
+Another option for students with an AA in ECE is to complete a state teaching certification program (which will likely also require a bachelor’s degree).
 Depending on your state’s requirements, this will get you on your way to working as a certified teacher in a public school setting.
-Teaching certification programs vary by state, and most programs require students to complete a certain number of hours of student teaching.
+Teaching certifications and programs vary by state, and most programs require students to complete a certain number of hours of student teaching.
 Additional testing and background checks may be required.
-Check out your state’s teaching requirements to learn more.
+Contact your state’s board of education prior to enrolling in order to determine the teacher licensure requirements in your state.

-Overview: What Can I Do With an Early Childhood Education Associate’s Degree?
+Overview: What Can I Do With an Early Childhood Education Associate Degree?

 --